 As CyberKnife is continually tracking the location of the spinal tumor, it can deliver a higher dose of radiation safely compared with other radiation therapy systems.
 The larger doses of radiation per treatment means fewer CyberKnife treatments compared with other radiotherapy systems.

 Related blog: Why CyberKnife Is the Best Stereotactic Radiosurgery to Treat Cancers

 Risks of spine cancer treatments

-Most cancer treatments can have side effects.
-Depending on the type of treatment, the stage of the cancer and personal factors that vary with each patient, they can include:
+While CyberKnife has very few risks, most cancer treatments can have risks of unpleasant side effects.
+Depending on the type of treatment, the stage of the cancer and personal factors that vary with each patient, side effects can include:

 - Infections from invasive procedures.